A Fermi Surface Descriptor Quantifying the Correlations between Anomalous Hall Effect and Fermi Surface Geometry: Semiclassical dynamics and Fermi surface geometry

 {}In our study, we rely on a semiclassical approach, which helps to understand how electrons move when subjected to electric ($\mathbf{E}$) and magnetic ($\mathbf{B}$) fields.
 Applied fields generate dynamics in the momentum space described by the following equation \cite{AshcroftMermin}:

-{} Since $\mathbf{v}$ in this equation is the electron's velocity, which is a normal vector to the Fermi surface, the magnetic field generates dynamics on the Fermi surface that lead to the existence of so-called cyclotron orbits around the FS (see figure \ref{loc_geom} left).
-Thus, the shape of the FS must influence the dynamic in the magnetic field described by the equation \ref{semiclas_k} and, hence, it should affect the AHC.
+{} Since $\mathbf{v}$ in this equation is the electron's velocity defined by $\mathbf{v}=\frac{1}{\hbar}\nabla\varepsilon_n(k)$, which is a normal vector to the Fermi surface defined by $\varepsilon_n(k)=E_F$, the magnetic field generates dynamics on the Fermi surface that lead to the existence of so-called cyclotron orbits around the FS in the plane perpendicular to the applied field (see figure \ref{loc_geom} A, magnetic field in the x direction, orbits indicated by the purple lines).
+Thus, the shape of the FS must influence the dynamic in the magnetic field described by the equation \ref{semiclas_k} and, hence, it should affect transport properties.

-{} From that perspective the "shape" of the Fermi surface can be fundamentally classified only into 3 types: elliptic, planar, and hyperbolic, representing positive, zero, and negative Gaussian curvature of the surface correspondingly \cite{toponogov2006differential} (see figure \ref{loc_geom}).
-If we denote $\tau = \mathbf{v}\times \mathbf{B}$, the $\mathbf{B}$ generated dynamics on the Fermi surface can be simply written as follows:

-{} These types of equations are known as dynamical systems and have been extensively studied.
-Notably, it has been discovered that dynamical systems on hyperbolic surfaces exhibit a property known as ergodicity \cite{Ano67}.
-In simple terms, over a sufficiently long time, the orbits cover the entire hyperbolic surface, and the dynamics on these surfaces become chaotic.
-This behavior arises from the stochastic nature of the dynamics, which is rooted in the orbits' intersection in the hyperbolic points, leading to uncertainties in the choice of the orbit. (see figure \ref{loc_geom} right).